 Your fight scene shouldn’t just be there for the sake of being there.
 It should intertwine with your plot and characters, just like any other scene.
-How does it up the stakes?
+How does it up the stakes in the writing?

 Why are those characters involved?
 What are their goals?

 BUT it should still be exciting!
 Just because your fight scene is relevant, doesn’t mean it’s allowed to be boring.

 Fight scenes are one type that should always be to get your audience hyped up or entertained.
 They can be dramatic or upsetting, but never boring.

 #3 – Subtext and depth